shamsway/vcd-edge-backup/README.md

 ### To do
 * Add option to save credentials in config.yaml
 * Verify correct username format
-* Add command line arguments options
+* Add command line arguments
+* Add option to enable/disable certificate checking
 * Add option for creating directories based on date
 * Add support to push config files to a git repo?
 * Create a script to restore configs to an edge